 When considering astronomical events viewable with the naked eye, there's probably no greater spectacle than a total solar eclipse.
 As I can personally attest, they are an event that captures the senses and can stir you to your soul.
 But in addition to the emotion and raw beauty, earth's eclipses have also been key to some breakthrough scientific experiments, affording us a greater understanding of our sun and the universe as a whole.
 One such experiment in the spring of 1919 confirmed Einstein's theory of relativity, well another opened up the world of stellar astrophysics.

-Though not entirely rare, eclipses can be decades part in any given region of the globe, thus attracting scores of viewers worldwide.
+Though not entirely rare, eclipses can be decades apart in any given region of the globe, thus attracting scores of viewers worldwide.
 One such viewer was a Cuban American astronomer by the name of Guillermo Gonzalez, who travelled all the way to India to witness a solar eclipse on October 24, 1995.
 This was his first eclipse experience and it left quite an impression.
 So much so, that upon returning home, he began considering the unique apparent coincidence of conditions that made such an event possible.
 Upon further reflection and investigation, Gonzalez, who has become an expert in the field of astrophysical requirements for habitability and on habitable zones, came to discover that there was a strong correlation between all the circumstances necessary for a planet to observe near perfect solar eclipses, and requirements for the habitability of that planet.
 In other words, a planet capable of supporting observers, such as ourselves, is also the most likely to have the best solar eclipses.
 An article he published on this topic in the journal, Astronomy and Geophysics, caught the attention of philosopher of science, Dr. Jay Richards, who later teamed up with Gonzalez to do further research on the subject.
 The findings of this research pointed to what would become the title of their book "The Privileged Planet" published in 2004, and then a DVD by the same title.

 Turns out we live on a rare gem, so rare in fact that no other has yet been found.
 And not only is it a beautiful planet to live on, in addition, because of precisely where's located in our galaxy between spiral arms, it's also the perfect observatory platform for exploring the heavens.
 Just as in the world of real estate, where the key is "location, location, location", it really does matter where you live!
 But even though location is a key condition for our existence, living in the 'goldilocks zone' isn't enough.
 Numerous other factors, such as a transparent oxygen rich atmosphere, liquid water, correct planet mass, plate tectonics recycling, and a magnetic field large enough to shield the planet from solar winds, to name but a few, are critical to complex life on earth, which is almost like a living organism.